AKAD0/Counter_Notch_AON/README.md

 For current TAS:

-• AON lower than specified degree would cause lose tracking (closing is within doppler filter's MLC).
+• AON lower than specified degree would cause lose tracking (closing would be within doppler filter's MLC).

-• AON higher than specified degree would counter notch (closing is out of doppler filter's MLC).
+• AON higher than specified degree would counter notch (closing would be out of doppler filter's MLC).

 # Results
 Result data for F/A-18, F-14: